Student Government Association (SGA)

 Student Activities and Recreational Opportunities

 Forsyth Tech strives to offer its students more than just an academic education.
 Efforts are made to provide students with extracurricular opportunities for involvement that will help to educate the total individual.
 By providing extracurricular activities, Forsyth Tech recognizes that a college education includes social, professional and cultural involvement, as well as academics.
-Intramural teams participate in coed basketball and volleyball.
+Students may participate in various coed intramural sports such as basketball, flag football, soccer, and volleyball.
 Equipment and registration fees are paid out of the student activity fee budget.
 Golf tournaments, bowling leagues and ice skating are also offered every year to students at a greatly reduced price.
 Students are invited to come by the Student Activities Office, Room 124 (1st floor), Technology and Student Services Building, Main Campus to find out more about what Forsyth Tech has to offer outside the classroom.

 All credit students pay the student activity fee when they register and automatically become members of Forsyth Tech’s Student Government Association.
 Though called an activity fee, it is used for more than just providing activities.
 Below is a list of expenses covered by the student activity fee.